Richard Hillman

 Richard Charles Hillman is a fictional character from the British ITV soap opera Coronation Street, played by Brian Capron.
 He first appeared on 20 June 2001 and became the show's main antagonist until his eventual departure on 14 March 2003.

-The character's story arc began with Richard appearing in Weatherfield for the funeral of his late cousin, Alma Baldwin (Amanda Barrie).
-He befriended Alma's closest friend, Gail Platt (Helen Worth), and they started a relationship which culminated in them marrying a year later, on 28 July 2002.
-From that point, however, it had already transpired that Richard secretly withholds both a homicidal streak and an ongoing financial crisis during the time he occasionally played happy families with Gail along with her two children Sarah-Louise (Tina O'Brien) and David (Jack P. Shepherd).
+Richard arrives in Weatherfield for the funeral of his late cousin, Alma Halliwell (Amanda Barrie).
+He befriended Alma's close friend, Gail Platt (Helen Worth), and they start a relationship which culminated in them marrying a year later.
+However, Richard secretly withholds both a homicidal streak and an ongoing financial crisis during the time he occasionally played happy families with Gail along with her two children Sarah-Louise (Tina O'Brien) and David Platt (Jack P. Shepherd).

-In the course of events surrounding Richard's plight to avoid financial bankruptcy and allow his property company called "Kellet Holdings" to remain afloat, he ended up leaving his business partner Duggie Ferguson (John Bowe) to die after the latter ends up having a fatal accident; murdering his ex-wife Patricia (Annabelle Apsion) with a shovel when she attempts to expose his fraudulent dealings; clashing with Gail's ex-husband Martin (Sean Wilson) on certain family occasions; forming a subsequent entrepreneurship with fellow businessman Steve McDonald (Simon Gregson); swindling neighbours Jack Duckworth (Bill Tarmey) and his spouse Vera (Liz Dawn) from their life savings in an investment scam; kidnapping local gossip Norris Cole (Malcolm Hebden) to stop him from investigating the truth about Kellett Holdings and after he prevents his friend Rita Fairclough (Barbara Knox) from being conned as well; befriending Gail's eldest son Nick Tilsley (Adam Rickitt) when he gets invited to their wedding; attempting to bribe the street's Councillor Curly Watts (Kevin Kennedy) with the discovery that a Bail Hostel operation threatens to jeopardize his development plans; forcing Patricia's best-friend Charlotte Morris (Joanne Zorian) to leave Weatherfield after she threatens to uncover the true circumstances behind her fate; plotting to kill his mother-in-law Audrey Roberts (Sue Nicholls) by setting her house on fire, after which he exploits his failure to doing so with the conclusion that she has Alzheimer's disease; becoming enemies with Audrey's companion Archie Shuttleworth (Roy Hudd) in light of setting fire to her house; killing Audrey's co-worker Maxine Peacock (Tracy Shaw) with a crowbar after using it to unsuccessfully murder Norris' roommate Emily Bishop (Eileen Derbyshire) as part of his plan to extract her house as a result of his equity release scheme that Emily signed with his company; and framing Sarah's troublesome ex-boyfriend Aiden Critchley (Dean Ashton) for the crime of both Emily's attack and Maxine's murder in retribution for Aidan causing an earlier car crash that nearly killed Sarah and left her hospitalized for a while.
+Over his stint, Richard ends up leaving his business partner Duggie Ferguson (John Bowe) to die after the latter ends up having a fatal accident, murders his ex-wife Patricia (Annabelle Apsion) with a shovel when she attempts to expose his fraudulent dealings, clashes with Gail's ex-husband Martin (Sean Wilson) on certain family occasions, swindles neighbours Jack (Bill Tarmey) and Vera Duckworth (Liz Dawn) from their life savings in an investment scam and kidnaps Norris Cole (Malcolm Hebden).
+Richard later begins plotting to kill his mother-in-law Audrey Roberts (Sue Nicholls) by setting her house on fire, after which he exploits his failure to doing so with the conclusion that she has Alzheimer's disease, and then murders Audrey's co-worker Maxine Peacock (Tracy Shaw) with a crowbar after using it to unsuccessfully murder Norris' roommate Emily Bishop (Eileen Derbyshire) and frames Sarah's ex-boyfriend Aiden Critchley (Dean Ashton) for the crimes.